• Skip to primary navigation

 I mean, we did a LOT of holiday baking, but somehow snickerdoodles never made it into the mix.

-• gluten free and grain free: made with almond flour and a little coconut flour
+• paleo, gluten free & grain free: made with almond flour and a little coconut flour

-• dairy free: no butter, made with non-hydrogenated shortening
+• dairy free: made with palm shortening instead of butter.

-• no refined sugar: made with coconut sugar
+• no refined sugar: sweetened with coconut sugar.

-• easy to make: this is a one-bowl snickerdoodle recipe with a no-chill dough (easy-peasy)
+• easy to make: this is a one-bowl snickerdoodle recipe with a no-chill dough (so easy!)

 • soft and tender: these cookies have a melt in your mouth texture